How Is an Adjustable Mortgage Rate (ARM) Calculated?

 “The information [the lender gives you] must include … the index and margin, how your rate will be calculated, how often your rate can change, limits on changes (or caps), an example of how high your monthly payment might go, and other ARM features…”

 So that’s how adjustable mortgage rates are calculated.
-The index plus the margin equals the actual (fully indexed) rate that you pay on the loan.
+The index plus the margin equal the actual (fully indexed) rate that you pay on the loan.
 Now let’s look at some actual examples.
 This will help you comparison shop for the best deal.

 Examples of ARM Loan Calculation